Soboruuu/Python-Bootcamp/day88/README.md

-# Day 88 - To Do Agenda App
+# Day 88 - Todo list web app

 - Create a Web Server with Flask
 - Use the Command Line on Windows and Mac